renpy/renpy/sphinx/source/textshaders.rst

     but ``u_text_slow_duration`` is not 0.0, this will be -3600.0.

 ``vec4 a_text_pos_rect``
-    The rectangle being drawn, in drawable pixels.
+    The rectangle containing the glyph, in drawable pixels.
 This is a vec4 with the x, y, width, and height of the rectangle, in drawable pixels.
 This can be converted to texture coordinates by dividing it by ``res0``.